Abdulrahman-AlSayed-1/Blogging-Platform/README.md

 =========

-Special thanks to our instructor Ahmed El-Dakr for his great effort and dedication.
+Special thanks to our instructor Ahmed El-Daker for his great effort and dedication.

 =========